DIPLille/moodle-mod_pod-filter/README.md

 ## Uninstall
 To uninstall the mod follow these steps :
-* Log into your moodle as a administrator.
+* Log into your moodle as an administrator.
 * Go to 'Site administration' -> 'Plugins' -> 'Filters' -> 'Manage filters'.
 * Find 'Pod' and click on 'Uninstall'.
 Follow the instructions.
 * The mod is now uninstalled.